US Expat Taxes in Germany: A Complete Guide

 But what are Germany’s taxes like for US expats?
 Let’s take a look.

-To clarify what taxes you may have to file—and pay—here’s a rundown of how Germany’s taxation policies impact US expats.
+To better understand which taxes, you may need to file and pay, here’s a breakdown of how Germany’s taxation policies impact US expats.

 Expats who qualify as tax residents of Germany will be taxed on their worldwide income, while non-residents are only taxed on German-source income.
 In either case, if your only income is a salary or wages from a German employer, you may not have to file a tax return.
 This is because your employer will most likely withhold your taxes at the source.